TechieRohit/News-Application/README.md

 # News-Application

-An Android application that parse newsapi to show news from different sources available.
+An Android application that parse JSON data provided by [News API](https://newsapi.org/) to show news from different sources

 ## License